Bridging Loans and Finance Content Hub

 In some cases, if the deceased had life insurance, the pay-out will cover the full amount owed on any mortgages.
 However, this is not guaranteed.

 We would always recommend speaking to a trained probate solicitor for expert advice on dealing with complex probate issues.

-Technically, a regulated bridging loan could be used by beneficiaries to pay legal fees and inheritance tax straight-away to help avoid a rushed, below-value sale of the deceased’s property and to pay off debts and fees.
-However, we would not recommend using this high-interest form of short-term finance, unless it is a last resort.
+A bridging loan for probate will be flexible and quick to arrange, however, we would not recommend using this high-interest form of short-term finance, unless it is a last resort.

 As a property finance broker, we generally arrange commercial unregulated bridging loans for meeting transaction deadlines, chain break finance, property auctions and refurbishments.
 You can find out more about this on our bridging finance page.